adamfisk/LittleProxy/README.md

 To enable aggregator and inflater you have to return a value greater than 0 in your `HttpFiltersSource#get(Request/Response)BufferSizeInBytes()` methods.
-This provides to you a `FullHttp(Request/Response)' with the complete content in your filter uncompressed.
-Otherwise you have to handle the chunks yourself.
+This provides to you a `FullHttp(Request/Response)` with the complete content in your filter uncompressed.
+Otherwise, you have to handle the chunks yourself.

 ```java
     @Override